 6. “Si Bheag, Si Mhor”

 7. “Scarborough Fair”

 Find the violin sheet music for these songs here.

 Do you have a young violinist at home?
-Help your son or daughter learn violin basics with these easy violin songs for kids!
+Help your son or daughter learn how to play the violin with these easy violin songs for kids!

 Most of these songs are available in many forms and from many sources, but you may not need music for all of them.
 See if you can play some of these songs by ear.

 Note: The songs marked as rounds are particularly fun when you have more than one player or singer, and they allow you to create some relatively simple, beautiful harmonies.

 4. “Go Tell Aunt Rhody”